Movielingo/.github/profile/README.md

 **Movielingo** aims to revolutionize the way we learn languages.
 Ever found yourself binge-watching Netflix and wishing you could combine that with something productive, like learning a new language?
 Look no further!
 Movielingo combines language learning with movies and Netflix shows, to create an educational experience that's not just effective, but also fun and engaging!

+Movilingo is a vocabulary-learning app based on movies.
+Our target group are people who want to improve their skills in a new foreign language.
+Ideally, they already have basic knowledge (A1) but not enough vocabulary to follow their favourite movie in a foreign language.
+The idea of the app is that users specifically learn the vocabulary that appears in the movie and that they do not yet know to understand the movie better.
+With this learning method, users increase their vocabulary and benefit from the advantages of passive learning.

+A user should learn the vocabulary according to the [spaced repetition system](https://en.wikipedia.org/wiki/Spaced_repetition).
+Spaced repetition helps to remember words by showing them to a user at increasing intervals.
+Words a user struggles with appear more often, while familiar ones are reviewed less frequently.
+This optimized scheduling enhances your long-term memory, making it easier to recall words when needed.

 ## :dart: Why Movielingo?

 * **Passive Learning**: Benefit from passive learning techniques to enhance language retention.
+* **Spaced Repetition**: Benefit from the spaced repetition system which is the most effective technique to bring vocabulary into long-term memory.
 * **Engaging Content**: Who says education can't be entertaining?
 Learn while you watch your favorite shows.
 * **Ease of Use**: Simple and intuitive UI/UX, making it accessible for learners of all ages.
 * **Open Source**: Movielingo is open source and therefore accessible to everyone.